-But cooking loads of barbeque ribs for your loved ones is already time consuming as it is, let alone also thinking of a perfect side dish to go with it.
-Don’t worry, because that’s what we’re here for!
+But cooking for your loved ones is already time-consuming as it is, let alone also thinking of perfect sides for ribs.

-From Southern classics such as mac & cheese and cornbread to healthier options such as coleslaw and broccoli salad, we’ve got you covered.
-All you need to do is pick a few of your favorite side dishes below and your barbeque feast is all set.
+From southern classics such as mac & cheese and cornbread to healthier options such as coleslaw and broccoli salad, there are so many options here.

 1. Baked Beans